Netwoven/Powershell/README.md

 # Powershell
-This repository is for usful Powershell scripts that Netwoven has used in the past.
+This repository is for useful Powershell scripts that Netwoven has used and want to share.